 Atoms do not ever come into actual contact.
 They act on each other across space.
 How do they affect each other at all, if not through the intermediary of the ether?
 We cannot sense the ether, it is true-at least in its primordial form, but we are bound to postulate it if we want to arrive at any sort of explanation of phenomena.
 We cannot prove its existence directly.
 We cannot take it and analyse it.
-But we are forced to THE infer its presence, whether it be in the action of one ETHER A atom upon another or on a larger scale in the NECESSARY influence of the sun upon the planets in a system, INFERENCE. and in the mutual interaction between the planets "Life," says Sir Oliver, "takes the opportunity of entering into relation with matter at every turn.
+But we are forced to THE infer its presence, whether it be in the action of one NECESSARY atom upon another or on a larger scale in the influence of the sun upon the planets in a system, INFERENCE. and in the mutual interaction between the planets themselves.
+"Life," says Sir Oliver, "takes the opportunity of entering into relation with matter at every turn.
 It presses forward into material existence on every heap of rubbish."
-Assuming the existence of the ether, is it not incredible that it would have failed to utilize this for its own purposes? ously it may be doing so all around us, without our being able to sense the fact.
-We only realize its presence when the time comes HOW DOES for it to interact with ordinary matter.
-If this is the case, the material medium that life and mind need for manifestation need not always be matter in any of its familiar forms.
-It may be that it merely manifests through matter on the material plane.
-On other planes it may manifest in some more fundamental form of substance of which matter is a modification.
+Assuming the existence of the ether, is it not incredible that it would have failed to utilize this for its own purposes ?
+Obviously it may be doing so all around us, without our being able to sense the fact.
+We only realize its presence when the time comes for it to interact with ordinary matter.
+If this is HOW DOES the case, the material medium that life and mind other planes it may manifest in some more fundamental form of substance of which matter is a modification.
 This hypothesis will explain the phenomenon of telepathy-a phenomenon the proof of which has always seemed to me to carry with it as its implication the probability, if not the certainty, of life on another plane.
 Telepathy has been used by many as a convenient explanation for a large proportion of psychical phenomena by those who were anxious to escape from committing themselves to the acceptance of a belief in human survival, but the acceptance of the principle implicit in this phenomenon surely comes near to a tacit admission of consciousness in operation outside the material plane.